zakibourmada/GreenUAV/README.md

 GreenUAV is open-source software released under the [MIT License](LICENSE).
 Feel free to use, modify, and distribute the code for both personal and commercial purposes.

-## Acknowledgements

-We are grateful to the open-source community and contributors who have made this project possible.
-Special thanks to [List of contributors] for their efforts.

 ## Contact

-For questions, suggestions, or collaborations, reach out to [Your Email Address] or open an issue here on GitHub.
+For questions, suggestions, or collaborations, reach out to zbourmada@gmail.com or open an issue here on GitHub.